SmartX-Team/IOVisor_packet_tracing_and_collection/README.md

 # IO Visor packet tracing and collection
 Guide and Source code for the IO Visor packet tracing and collection.

-The target HW is SmartX Type S/C/O.
+The target HW is SmartX Type S/C/O, and others.

 Recommended for Linux Kernel version 4.8.0.